Mark Aston

-Mark Aston (born 27 September 1967) is the head coach of Sheffield Eagles in the Championship.
+Mark Aston (born 27 September 1967) was the head coach of Sheffield Eagles in the Championship.
 He is an English rugby league coach, and former rugby league who spent the majority of his playing career with Sheffield Eagles.
 He also had short spells with Featherstone Rovers and Bramley, and won one cap for Great Britain in 1991.
 In 1998, he was awarded the Lance Todd Trophy after helping Sheffield win the Challenge Cup final at Wembley Stadium with a 17–8 victory against Wigan Warriors.

 Following the club's merger with Huddersfield Giants in 1999, he co-founded a new Sheffield Eagles club, and was named player-coach.
 He retired from playing in 2004, and briefly stepped down as head coach in 2005 before resuming coaching duties in 2007.
 In addition to coaching, he was held various positions in the Eagles boardroom, including CEO and Director of Rugby.
 From 2011 to 2017, he was also the head coach of the Ireland national team.
 In 2012, he was awarded an honorary doctorate by Sheffield Hallam University for his services to sport in Sheffield, and received the Rugby League Writers' Association Merit Award for services to rugby league.